Eschatologue/CM_wiki/docs/class/ranger/index.md

     This version of Ranger is a modified version of the 2024 PHB.
 Some changes are made to buff ranger's to be more appealing as a class.

+### Level 1: Favoured Enemy

+You always have the ***Hunter’s Mark*** spell prepared.
+You can cast it twice without expending a spell slot, and you regain all expended uses of this ability when you finish a Long Rest.

+The number of times you can cast the spell without a spell slot increases when you reach certain Ranger levels, as shown in the Favoured Enemy column of the Ranger Features table.
+When the spell is cast this way, it does not require :spell-concentration: Concentration, though it ends early if you have the ^^Incapacitated^^ condition.

-### Level 1: Ranger’s Prey
+### Level 1: Ranger’s Origin

-All rangers are unique, each shaped by their own distinct history.
-Choose one of the following benefits.
+You gain one of the following benefits.
 If a benefit grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability.
 If a benefit grants proficiency in a skill you already have, choose a different proficiency available to the [Core Ranger Trait](#core-ranger-trait) table:

+***Bounty Hunter***

-***Bounty Hunter.*** Your expertise in hunting bounties stands out.
+:   Your expertise in hunting bounties stands out.
 You gain proficiency in Insight and Investigation.
-Creatures has :d20-disadv: **Disadvantage** on saves to end the Restrained condition caused by you.
+Creatures has :d20-disadv: **Disadvantage** on saves to resist or end the ^^Grappled^^ or ^^Restrained^^ condition caused by you.

 ***Deathwatch***

-You specialise in hunting those not native to Antares.
+:   You specialise in hunting those not native to Antares.
 You gain proficiency in Arcana, and you can cast *Protection from Evil and Good* without expending a spell slot once per Long Rest.

-***Mage Breaker***
+***Mage Hunter***

-You have a background in battling spellcasters.
+:   You have a background in battling spellcasters.
 You gain proficiency in Arcana, and the *True Strike* cantrip is always prepared for you.

+***Mountaineer***
+:   You are amazingly surefooted.
+You gain a Climbing Speed equals to your :rsc-speed: Speed, and you can use your reaction to reduce any falling damage you take by an amount equal to your Ranger level.
+If you already have a Climbing Speed it increases by 10 feet.

 ***Ranger Knight***

-You have sworn to serve a crown or nation and aim to bring its foes to ruin.
+:   You have sworn to serve a crown or nation and aim to bring its foes to ruin.
 You gain proficiency in History and armour training with Heavy armour.

 ***Sanctified Hunter***

-You have sworn to hunt the enemies of a holy or druidic order.
+:   You have sworn to hunt the enemies of a holy or druidic order.
 You gain proficiency in Religion, and the *Sacred Flame* cantrip is always prepared for you.

+You gain one additional *Ranger's Origin* benefit when you reach level 5 (2), level 9 (3), and level 13 (4).

 ### Level 1: Spellcasting